Kruithne/Akkoro/API.md

 #### Hook(`string` event, `function` handler)
 Register the given function to be invoked for a specific event.
 Check the [Hook Events](#hooks) table for an overview of available events.

+#### SetScriptName(`string` name)
+Set the name of this script, as seen on the script listing UI.
+By default, the filename of the script will be used unless this is called.

 ## <a name="api-timers"></a> API: Timers

 #### Timer(`number` delay, `function` callback) : `userdata` timerRef